Ongoing Violence in Catatumbo, Norte de Santander

 ABColombia expresses its profound concern regarding the escalation of violence in north-eastern Colombia.

-According to OCHA, between 16-20 January 2025, 18,300 people have been displaced, and over 1,200 confined in their territory in the Catatumbo region due to the offensive launched by the ELN.
+According to OCHA, between 16-20 January 2025, 18,300 people have been displaced, and over 1,200 confined in their territory in the Catatumbo region due fighting initiated by National Liberation Army (Ejército de Liberación Nacional – ELN) and a dissident group of the FARC.
 Many of those displaced have fled to Cúcuta, Ocaña and Tibu – the latter of which is receiving displaced people via land and water.
 The affected communities include the Bari Irocobingkayra, Yukpa, Ucha Petajpo and Manuracha Indigenous peoples, as well as migrant and refugee populations.

 In addition to this, violence has also broken out in the southwest of the country, where at least 20 people have been killed as dissident factions of the EMC engage in armed confrontation for territorial control.